 So I know what you’re thinking – what’s the catch?

-Well it’s a good job you asked because there’s a very big catch indeed.
+Well, it’s a good job you asked because there’s a very big catch indeed.
 The catch is that the whole thing flat-out doesn’t work as promised… But come on, did you really think you were going to get access to an automated way of making $2,254 per day for just $17?

 The only person that’s really going to making money from this “system” is the person that’s behind it all (which isn’t Neil Carter by the way – that’s just a fake name).
 Sadly he or she will be making money at your expense – and you’ll just be left to find out the hard way that it doesn’t really work as promised.

-The reason I can say that so confidently right from the off is because I’ve seen this exact same type of scam several times before launched under various different names such as Crypto Cash For Beginners & Crypto Coin Sniper.
+The reason I can say that so confidently right from the off is that I’ve seen this exact same type of scam several times before launched under various different names such as Crypto Cash For Beginners & Crypto Coin Sniper.

-Obviously though I don’t just expect you to take my word for that though so instead let me show you how it all really works so that you can see for yourself what’s actually going on – and why it won’t work as promised.
+Obviously, though I don’t just expect you to take my word for that though so instead let me show you how it all really works so that you can see for yourself what’s actually going on – and why it won’t work as promised.

-How Does The Digital Formula System Work?
+How Does Digital Formula Work?

 In short – just in case you happen to have skipped straight down to this part of the review, it simply doesn’t work as promised.
 Rather than helping you to make money like it claims it will, in reality the only thing the Digital Formula system will do is take money from you instead.